25I-NBOMe: Attributed deaths

 25I-NBOMe has been implicated in multiple deaths in Australia.
 In March 2012, a man in Australia died from injuries sustained by running into trees and power poles while intoxicated by 25I-NBOMe.
-A Sydney teenager jumped off a balcony to his death on June 5, 2013 while on 25I-NBOMe.
+A Sydney teenager jumped off a balcony to his death on June 5, 2013, while on 25I-NBOMe.

+In July 2015, 25I-NBOMe was involved in the death of 18-year-old Liam Miller in York, England.
+Miller was stabbed 32 times by his close friend, Samuel Donley, during a psychotic episode after both had ingested the drug.
+Donley also attacked a passer-by and inflicted self-injuries before being detained.
+He pleaded guilty to manslaughter on the grounds of diminished responsibility and was sentenced to six years and eight months in prison.
+The court described the incident as a "drug-crazed frenzy" and highlighted the extreme psychological effects associated with 25I-NBOMe.

-25I-NBOMe has been linked to a major case on January 20, 2016 in Cork, Republic of Ireland, which left six teenagers hospitalized, one of whom later died.
+25I-NBOMe has been linked to a major case on January 20, 2016, in Cork, Ireland, which left six teenagers hospitalized, one of whom later died.
 At least one of the teenagers suffered a cardiac arrest, according to reports, along with extreme internal bleeding.

 At least one suicide, and two attempted suicides leading to hospitalisation, have occurred while under the effects of 25I-NBOMe.

+Interactions

+2C drugs like 2C-I are metabolized by the monoamine oxidase (MAO) enzymes, including both MAO-A and MAO-B. As a result, 2C drugs may be potentiated by monoamine oxidase inhibitors (MAOIs), such as phenelzine, tranylcypromine, moclobemide, and selegiline.
+This has the potential to lead to overdose and serious toxicity.
+In contrast to 2C drugs, 25I-NBOMe has been found not to be metabolized by MAO-A or MAO-B and instead only by cytochrome P450 enzymes.
+Other 25-NB drugs besides 25I-NBOMe were not assessed.